 June 15th - Higher Education

-The Bay Area is experiencing a housing crisis and these architects pursue quality design for housing with tight budgets with Peter Waller.
+The Bay Area is experiencing a housing crisis and these architects pursue quality design for housing with tight budgets with Peter Waller, Daniel Simons, and Toby Levy.
+This panel will be moderated by Mimi Sullivan.

-This project type allows for the exploration of ideas at an intimate scale with Richard Fernau, Anni Tilt, and Robert Swatt.
+This project type allows for the exploration of ideas at an intimate scale with Richard Fernau, Anni Tilt, Robert Swatt, and Eric Haesloop.